lumi-a/masters-thesis/thesis.typ

 === Pareto-Sets

 In practice, one might not know the capacity $c$, or might have unlimited capacity but some tradeoff-function between weights and profits, for example $u(w, p) = p - w^2$ that must be maximised instead.
-The original objective ("maximise total profit while having total weight at most $c$") can also be expressed by such a tradeoff-function, $u(w, p) = p ⋅ χ_(w ≤ c)$, where $χ$ is the indicator-function.
+The original objective ("maximise total profit while having total weight at most $c$") can also be expressed by such a tradeoff-function, $u(w, p) = p ⋅ χ_(w ≤ c)$, with indicator-function $χ$.

-All of these cases can be covered simultaneously: We can narrow down the space by eliminating all solutions that can never be optimal for any reasonable tradeoff-function.
+All of these cases can be covered simultaneously: We can narrow down the space by eliminating all solutions that can _never_ be optimal for any reasonable tradeoff-function.
 The set of those solutions is the _Pareto-set_ @RoeglinBookChapter:
 #definition[
   For solutions $A$ and $B$, we say $A$ *dominates* $B$ if and only if:
   $